Universal vaccine mandates make sense

 Last month, the U.S. Department of Justice issued a memo clarifying that mandates are allowed even for vaccines that have not yet been fully approved by the FDA.

-This pokes a giant hole in Washington State University’s announcement on Friday that it will enforce a mandate once the FDA grants full approval for COVID vaccines.
+This pokes a giant hole in Washington State University’s announcement on Friday that it will enforce a mandate once the FDA grants full approval for COVID-19 vaccines.

-WSU needs to make it clear that everyone — including and especially its $3.2 million-year football Coach Nick Rolovich — needs to be inoculated, as soon as possible.
+WSU needs to make it clear that everyone — including and especially its $3.2- million-per-year football coach Nick Rolovich — needs to be inoculated, as soon as possible.
 Rolovich’s reticence is an embarrassment to the university and could put his staff and players at risk.

 This is not government or corporate overreach into the lives of employees.

-Concurrent with the governor’s announcement, the City of Seattle and King County made vaccines mandatory for their employees.
+Concurrent with the governor’s announcement, the city of Seattle and King County made vaccines mandatory for their employees.
 Businesses large and small also have already made vaccines mandatory, including Microsoft, which has been ahead of the curve since the pandemic upended everything in March of 2020.

 It was one of the first major employers to institute remote work, and earlier this month it required its employees, vendors and guests to be vaccinated at all its locations in the U.S.